Is the Stock Market Open on Veterans Day?

 The answer might surprise you, especially given the widespread federal closures: Yes, the U.S. stock market is open on Veterans Day and operates on its regular schedule.

 Both major exchanges, the New York Stock Exchange (NYSE) and the Nasdaq Stock Market, maintain their normal trading hours, running from 9:30 a.m. to 4:00 p.m.
 Eastern Time.
 For equity traders, portfolio managers, and individual investors, it’s business as usual.
-However, the story is quite different for another key segment of the financial world, which we’ll dive into shortly.
+However, the story is quite different for another key segment of the financial world, which we’ll explore next.

 Understanding the Stock Market vs. Federal Holiday Calendar